How do I calculate my hourly rate?

 With a full-time workload you can consistently bill 40+ hours per week, allowing you to set your hourly rate at a much more affordable level and focus on the type of work you enjoy most, rather than spending your time on sales.

-75% of our contracts pay $120/hr to $160/hr to the contractor, (we charge the client $150/hr-$200/hr) with rates being higher or lower for certain geographical areas or specialized skills.
+Most of our contracts will pay the contractor $100/hr - $160/hr.
+Some people will make more or less depending on their experience level.
+(Facet adds a 20% margin on the rate you set.)
+Rates may be higher or lower for certain geographical areas or specialized skills.
 Most companies have policies that cap the amount they can pay contractors.
 It doesn't matter how awesome you are or how badly they want to hire you, they simply don't have the authority to pay more.

 Keep in mind that whatever you decide to charge will be compared to the fully-loaded costs of hiring a full-time employee.